Dissolvable Solids For Babies

 • Allow your baby to play with the food

-Touching, squishing, smearing and smushing is how babies learn about food and is a totally normal and developmentally appropriate part of their eating experience.
+Touching, squishing, smearing and smushing is how babies learn about new foods and is a totally normal and developmentally appropriate part of their eating experience.

 Just make sure you have a splash mat under their high chair so you don’t spend all your time cleaning up!